 Thus, the construction industry is a significant employment-spinning sector (Chheda & Patnaik, 2016) with high employment elasticity.
 In addition to that it is the sector in which the unorganized part of the industry contributed 75.9 percent of the industry's total gross value addition in India in 2020-21.
-In India, the number of jobs in construction industry skyrocketed, however, 80 percent of the total workforce in this sector is casual and informal.
+In India, the number of jobs in construction industry skyrocketed, however, 80 percent of the total workforce in this sector is casual and informal.Of them, the major two groups are the wage employed and own account self-employed categories.
 In West Bengal, according to the NSSO (2012) report, the construction sector was the fifth largest sector of informal labourers' concentration in 2009-10.
-Thus, construction is a very important employment-spinning sector both in India and West Bengal.
+Thus, construction is a very important employmentspinning sector both in India and West Bengal.

 Rising inflation, rising costs of health expenditures, uncertainty in income (Comerton-Forde et al., 2022) on one hand, personal & family liabilities etc on another side have intensified financial stress among the informal construction labourers as most of them are in low wage-low skill vicious trap.
-Therefore, the present paper aims to explore the position of informal construction workers concerning their financial distress or financial well being.
-And, the complete analysis has been done using The In-Charge Financial Distress/ Financial Well-Being (IFDFW) scale, which is a self-reported subjective index of eight items (or questions), developed by Prawitz et al. (2006).
-Considering this backdrop, the study has taken the following two objectives;
+Considering this backdrop, the present paper aims to explore the condition of informal construction workers from the perspective of their financial distress or financial wellbeing using the In-Charge Financial Distress/ Financial Wellbeing (IFDFW) scale.
+The objectives of the study are as follows;

-II.
 OBJECTIVES OF THE STUDY:

-a) To explore the position of informal construction workers concerning their financial distress/financial well-being using the IFDFW scale.
+a) To explore and measured the degree of financial distress/financial well-being of different categories of informal construction workers using the IFDFW scale.

-b) To check the validity & reliability of the scale in respect of the data collected on such labourers in West Bengal using the Confirmatory Factor Analysis (CFA).
+b)To check the validity & reliability of the scale in respect of the data collected on such labourers in West Bengal using the Confirmatory Factor Analysis (CFA).

-III.
 DATA & METHODOLOGY: Data was collected from 470 informal construction labourers from the selected blocks of the chosen districts.
 The districts were first grouped into two categories based on their per capita GSDP (in Rs.) from the construction industry - one having higher per capita value of GSDP (construction) than the state's average (Rs.
 2.5 thousand) and the other having a value lower than the state average.
 From the first group, we have randomly selected North 24 Parganas district with per capita GSDP (construction) being estimated at Rs.
 3.2 thousand in the year 2013-14 (Quick estimate at constant price).
 On the other hand, Cooch Behar has been selected with per capita value Rs.1.7 thousand from the second group.